you have questions. i have answers.

-Your painting can be stored or shipped by first wrapping it in waxed paper (such as used in cooking) and then in bubble wrap (bubbles facing out ward).
+Your painting can be stored or shipped by first wrapping it in waxed paper (such as used in baking) and then in bubble wrap (bubbles facing outward).
 Don’t leave your painting in a sealed vehicle for prolonged periods of time due to the possibility of excessive heat/cold.

 DO YOU TAKE COMMISSIONS?

-Yes and no. When I create a commissioned painting for you I will make note of the particular components (colours/type of trees/shells/etc.) that appeal to you, and will then create a painting with these elements in mind.
-You will be given first right of refusal on the artwork with no pressure to purchase.
-By creating this way, if you simply decide you don't love it, the piece easily fits into my current work and will be offered for sale on my website or sent to one of my galleries.
+Yes and no. When I create a commissioned painting for you, I'll make note of the particular elements (colors/shapes/subject) that appeal to you and will then create a painting with this in mind.
+You'll be given the first right of refusal on the finished painting with no pressure to purchase.
+If you don't love it and decide not to purchase, the painting will be offered for sale on my website or sent to one of my galleries.

 DO YOU TEACH?

-No, I do not teach encaustic.
-There are wonderful teachers and in-person workshops available around the country (the best way to learn, I think).
+No, I don't.
+There are many wonderful teachers and in-person workshops (the best way to learn, I think) available around the country.
 They're also many online resources available which you can find by searching encaustic workshops, training or instruction.

 I do enjoy helping other artists, and I'm always happy to answer any questions.
 Please feel free to contact me, and if I can't help, I'll direct you to some great resources where you can hopefully find more information.